 Resolving Not To Cook

-There’s been a lot of talk in recent days around our office about what we’ll be doing differently in 2011.
+There’s been a lot of talk in recent days around our office about how we want to change.
 (The list that my co-workers have suggested for me is quite large.)
-Anyway, I do resolve not to cook in 2011.
-At least not for the first couple of days.
+Anyway, I plan on not buying more food.
+At least not for the next couple of weeks.
 The Wolfe house is STOCKED with too much darned food.